David Higgins (event promoter): Joseph Parker Comeback

 In July 2018, Parker took on Dillian Whyte.
 Before the fight, David Higgins put a $40,000 bet for Parker to win the bout.
 The fight ended in controversy with Whyte won by Unanimous Decision, however, Parker was knocked down in the second round due to an accidental headbutt.
 Higgins planned to put in an appeal for the decision to be changed however decided not to put in the appeal.
 In December 2018, Higgins promoted his first boxing event in 19 months, and first time promoting the event on his own without Dean Lonergan and Martin Snedden.
 This was to give Parker a fight in New Zealand.
 Parker took on Alexander Flores and won by TKO.
 Higgins was looking to make little to no money at this event.
 In 2019, Higgins and Parkers six-year deal had expired.
 Before the deal expired, Higgins helped Parker look for the best deal for Parker with overseas promoters.
 In the end, Parker signed with Eddie Hearn, however, Higgins signed on to remain a part of Parker's management team, during Parkers three-fight deal.

+Personal life

+Higgins is married to Aria, and they have two children together.